Vugario/MakeItRain/README.md

 MakeItRain
 =====
-MakeItRain unifies a variety of Payment Gateways for use in the SEOshop platform.
+MakeItRain unifies a variety of Payment Gateways for use in a platform.
 It provides a generic interface to easily connect new gateways.

 ---